 Yes, a great power ballad.

 This is a prime example of a song that has the signature turn-of-the-millennium style.
-Somehow not quite RnB, but not techno either, not disco and not rock.
+Somehow not quite R&B, but not techno either, not disco and not rock.
 THIS style is what I mean when I usually have in mind when I say "pop".
-This is what I as a kid learned "pop" means.
-This, Britney, Kylie, and whoever else was popular at the time.
+This is what I, as a kid, learned "pop" means.
+This, along with Britney, Kylie, and whoever else was popular at the time.

 Peak position: 2

 The double A-side single in memory of Princess Diana, who was killed in a car accident in 1997, also sold very well in the following year.
-As previously mentioned on my earlier list, I never got why the songs were put back to back on the single.
-Although both are masterful works by a brilliant artist, it was clear from the start that only one would become a hit and the other would be completely overshadowed.
+As previously mentioned in my earlier list, I never understood why the songs were put back to back on the single.
+Although both are masterful works by a brilliant artist, it was clear from the start that only one would become a hit, and the other would be completely overshadowed.

 Peak position: 1

-I don't know what to think really.
-Run DMC belong on hard hip hop or rap rock beats.
-Their rapping style is loud and energetic, and unlike the calmer, Rakim-inspired style that was already established at the time this stomping dance beat obviously originates from.
-To me, the raps and the beat don't work together all too well, and it is thoroughly apparent this isn't the original instrumental this was performed on, but a remix.
+I don't know what to think, really.
+Run-DMC belongs on hard hip hop or rap rock beats.
+Their rapping style is loud and energetic, unlike the calmer, Rakim-inspired style that was already established at the time.
+This stomping dance beat obviously originates from a remix.
+To me, the raps and the beat don't work together all too well, and it is thoroughly apparent this isn't the original instrumental this was performed on.

 Peak position: 2